Bimfortune12/LITA-CLASS-PROJECT/README.md

   Below was the query written in the class by creating an employee table using Varchr to create staffID, Second Name, Gender Using Primary by inserting into eMPLOYEE(STAFFID,FIRSTNAME,SECONDNAME,GENDER,DATE OF BIRTH,HIREDDATE)How to drop table,delete SQL command,truncate sql command truncate table employee.Also create another table to insert into employee tableto crate a salary table.
+  * We are taught how to import data into SQL by first of all you create a database and give it a name and right click on itthen click on task then click on import flat file if your data is on csv but if it is on excel click onimport data then click on next it will take you to location of files to imported then click on browse and choose files.

    [Uploading LITA_DB QUERY.sql…]()create database LITA_DB